 Make the Kimchi Paste:

 - As I stated earlier, I prefer to use Korean Chili Flakes called “Gochugaru” vs. the Korean fermented Chili Paste called “Gochujang“.
 Feel free to use Gochujang if you please.
 Totally up to you.
 Either way, you will make the paste below.

 - Many people ask if they can use regular old chili flakes- yes, but they are much spicier!!!
 Gochugaru is fruitier and less spicy, so you can use more and get more flavor.
 You could try subbing dried Arbol Chilies if you absolutely can’t get the Korean Chili flakes – or even use fresh chilies to make the paste.

-- In a food processor, make a paste with the garlic, ginger, shallot, Korean chili flakes and optional fish sauce (or miso) and sugar.
+- In a food processor, make a paste with the garlic, ginger, shallot, Korean chili flakes (or Gochujang) and optional fish sauce (or miso) and sugar.
 If you want a mild version, use half the chili flakes.
 The fish sauce really adds a delicious complexity and depth, but you can, of course, keep it vegan.

 - Peel and cut the daikon radish (or carrot) into match sticks, about 2-3 inches long.
 Cut the scallions.